tytydraco/yessleep/out/The_Rattle_of_Rain.md

 That was 26 years ago.
 Hannah and I have been with each other ever since, and now have two wonderful children.
 I guess when you go through something so traumatizing together it’s impossible for anyone else to understand you the same way that they do.

-I’ve held myself off from writing this story ever since, as I’m fearful that no one will believe me, but I have no choice now.
+I’ve always held myself off from posting this story anywhere, as I’m fearful that no one will believe me, but I have no choice now.
 The weather channels are forecasting heavy rain in that area for the first time since 1998, and I don’t want what happened to us to happen to anyone else.
 So please!
 Before you go to Ahote National Park, please think about this story, think about what could happen to your loved ones, and think about that terrible and horrifying *clicking noise.* Think of *the rattle of rain.*